-Post-processing is a method for adding effects to rendered images.
-If we want to be more precise, we can say it is working on a rendered buffer before the image is displayed on the screen.
-Some effects will require additional passes or data from other buffers but basically it is “material” for the rendered image.
+Post-processing is a method of adding effects to rendered images.
+More precisely, we can say that it is working on a rendered buffer before an image is displayed on the screen.
+Some effects will require additional passes or data from other buffers, but these are basically “material” for the rendered image.

-Limiting our scope to the Unity environment, we have access to 3 different rendering pipelines, these include “Build-in”, “Lightweight” and the “High Definition” rendering pipelines.
-Each of which possesses its own post-processing components.
+Limiting our scope to the Unity environment, we have access to 3 different rendering pipelines, these include the “built-in”, “lightweight” and “high definition” rendering pipelines.
+All of these pipelines possess their own post-processing components.

-In this article, we focus on the most popular, being the Build-in rendering pipeline.
-The package manager gives us access to a collection of filters and effects such as color grading, anti-aliasing, screen-space ambient occlusion and many more.
-There are a lot of articles on how it installs and functions, including official documentation.
+In this article, we will focus on the most popular, being the built-in rendering pipeline.
+The package manager gives us access to a collection of filters and effects, such as color grading, anti-aliasing, screen-space ambient occlusion and many more.
+There are a lot of articles on how it installs and functions, including the official documentation.

-But what if generic effects library provided in Unity is not enough?
+But what if the generic effects library provided with Unity is not enough?

 In this case, we can use an awesome tool – Amplify Shader Editor from Amplify Creations.
-It’s a powerful visual shader editor for Unity which is available in the asset store.
-Basically it’s similar to Unity’s shader graph but not limited to SRP (both lightweight and HD rendering pipeline) and works great in both the standard and built-in rendering engine.
+Amplify Shader Editor (ASE) is a powerful visual shader editor for Unity and is available in the Asset Store.
+Basically, it’s similar to Unity’s shader graph, but is not limited to SRP (both lightweight and HD rendering pipeline); and it works great in both the standard and built-in rendering engines.

 Obviously, we could use outline shaders for objects, but those come with some limitations.
-Instead, let’s make these effects as post-process using one of the shaders from ASE’s library.
-They provide a wide range of examples of custom shaders for learning and reusing.
+Instead, let’s create these effects as a post-process, using one of the shaders from ASE’s library.
+ASE provides a wide range of examples of custom shaders for learning and reusing.

-How it works: As named, it is using the Sobel operators for edges detection. this is one of the basic algorithms for image analysis.
-By taking every pixel with its neighbors as a 3×3 pix matrix and convolving it with the kernel matrix.
+How it works: As named, it uses Sobel operators for edge detection.
+This is one of the basic algorithms for image analysis.
+It works by considering every pixel and its neighbors as a 3×3 pix matrix, and then convolving that matrix with the kernel matrix.